-As part of the acquisition of BioDelivery Sciences International, Inc. (the "BDSI Acquisition"), we acquired an estimated \$234.7 million of federal NOL carryovers which are generally subject to a limited carryover/carryback period and are also subject to the annual limitations that may be imposed under IRC 382.
+As part of the BDSI acquisition, we acquired an estimated \$234.7 million of federal NOL carryovers which are generally subject to a limited carryover/carryback period and are also subject to the annual limitations that may be imposed under IRC 382.
 We performed an IRC 382 study following the BDSI Acquisition in 2022 and concluded that there were ownership changes that occurred during the years 2006 and 2022 that would be subject to IRC 382 limitations.
 These IRC 382 annual limitations may limit our ability to use pre-ownership change federal NOL carryovers and pre-ownership change federal tax credit carryovers, which may potentially limit our ability to reduce our future federal income tax liability by using these losses.
-Refer to Note 16, Income Taxes, for more information.
+As of December 31, 2023, remaining net operating losses of \$124.3 million are subject to limitation.
+Refer to Note 15, Income Taxes, to our consolidated financial statements included in Part I of this Quarterly Report on Form 10-Q.